dpella/docker-nvim-haskell-latex-LLM/README.md

 18. `gq%` does autowrapped until finding character `%`
 19. `%` goes from an open marker (e.g., `{`) to the closing one
 20. `W` jumps to the next word with space.
 Useful when having `list.get(10)`
+21. `Ctrl+w` for all windows related things (resize, swap, etc.)
+22. `:tabe .` to select a file an open it in a different tab
+23. `za` folds/opens code

 All of the docker images will have a volume associated with it and mounted in `/vol`.
 This is the directory where you should put all your persisten data.